 Keep track of errors that you make frequently.
 Ask your teacher or visit the Writing Lab for assistance in eliminating these errors.

 Revising for Cohesion

-- In a paragraph, keep your topics short and reasonably consistent.
+- Within a paragraph, keep your topics, or main points, direct and reasonably consistent.

 Exercise: Diagnosis, Analysis, Revision

 - Underline the first few words of every sentence in a paragraph, ignoring short introductory phrases such as "In the beginning," or "For the most part."

 - If you can, underline the first few words of every clause.
 (Remember that a clause has a subject and verb)

 - Read your underlined words.
 Is there a consistent set of related topics?